The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Savings and checking accounts both help you manage money, but they differ in what they’re used for.
-In addition to having both accounts, it’s important to understand the different purposes they serve when it comes to managing your money in the short and long term.
+In addition to having both accounts, it’s important to understand the purpose each serves when it comes to managing your money in the short and long terms.

 Here are the main differences between the two and why you should have both.